-[Insert school name] fully recognises its responsibilities regarding Private Fostering, ensuring staff are fully aware on how to identify a child/young person and the circumstances around Private Fostering.
-This includes a duty to report any possible arrangement to the Local Authority if it is believed the child/young person is possibly living in such an arrangement.
+Our Embark School fully recognises its responsibilities regarding Private Fostering, ensuring staff are fully aware on how to identify a pupil/student and the circumstances around Private Fostering.
+This includes a duty to report any possible arrangement to the Local Authority if it is believed the pupil/student is possibly living in such an arrangement.

-This policy should be read in conjunction with "How to Identify a Privately Fostered Child" Appendix A, found at the end of this policy and more local information/guidance can be found on the Derbyshire County Council website.
+This policy should be read in conjunction with "How to Identify a Privately Fostered Child" Appendix A, found at the end of this policy and more local information/guidance can be found on the Private fostering - Derbyshire County Council